 a.
 General Treatment

 As part of the 2020 tax reform in Mexico, new articles were added to the income tax law to address the treatment of foreign fiscally transparent entities or legal arrangements.
-The new rules apply with respect to (i) payments by a Mexican resident to nonresident entities or vehicles and (ii) to investments in fiscally transparent entities held by Mexican residents.
+The new rules apply with respect to:

+Payments made by Mexican residents to nonresident entities or vehicles; and

+Investments in fiscally transparent entities held by Mexican residents.

+These rules are in addition to the existing rules for investments in low-tax jurisdictions, which require the recognition of most income from subsidiaries and investments in low tax jurisdictions (where the tax rate is less than 22.5%), as well as income received via fiscally transparent entities.
+These rules are discussed in more detail in XI., below.

 The rules concerning payments by a Mexican resident to a nonresident go into effect January 1, 2021, while the rules concerning investments by Mexican residents in transparent entities or arrangements became effective as of January 1, 2020.